wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gba.md

 Next to showcasing the GBA's strengths, the games also showed its biggest weakness: there was still no backlit screen.
 This became especially painful for Castlevania fans like me: the grim setting did not exactly benefit from highly contrasting colors like the more cheerful Super Mario Advance did.
 Without a proper light source, this often resulted in a dark gooey mess that made an already punishing difficulty even more frustrating.
 Complaints about the contrast even made Konami go all out on the colors for their the next GBA Castlevania game, _Harmony of Dissonance_, that was criticized for... it's too bright color palette.

-This problem was not new, but made even more pressing since, compared to its predecessor, the palette size dramatically increased and the picture resolution was boosted by 66%.
-These features delivered sharp pictures with little motion blur - as long as you could see what you were doing.
-Circle of the Moon did age beautifully, provided you play it on a more modern system that enables you to see the eminent dangers in the castle corridors.
+This problem was not new but made even more pressing since, compared to its predecessor, the palette size dramatically increased and the picture resolution was boosted by 66%.
+These features delivered sharp pictures with little motion blur - as long as you could see what you were doing. _Circle of the Moon_ did age beautifully, provided you play it on a more modern system that enables you to easily spot the eminent dangers in the castle corridors.

-Instead of only attracting newcomers to the handheld gaming scene, engineers at Nintendo made sure to keep their regular customers happy as well by shipping the hardware with a second CPU: the well-known Sharp LR35902.
+Instead of only attracting newcomers to the handheld gaming scene, engineers at Nintendo made sure to keep their regular customers happy as well by shipping the hardware with a second CPU: the trusty old Sharp LR35902.
 This enabled GBA machines to play GB and GBC games with little compromises.
-Since the GBA screen is horizontally-oriented and the original Game Boy was not, players are given the option to either play at the intended aspect ratio or to stretch the image to fill the GBA's screen by pressing \circled{L} or \circled{R}.
+Since the GBA screen is horizontally-oriented and the original Game Boy was not, players were given the option to either play at the intended aspect ratio or to stretch the image to fill the GBA's screen by pressing \circled{L} or \circled{R}.
 Both options come at a cost: either the actual image size is smaller than the original handheld, or the image is blurry.

 Backwards compatibility was, and still is, a huge selling point.
-In the fall of 2001, home console players would be left in the cold as Nintendo finally switched from cartridge-based games on the N64 to mini-DVDs on the GameCube.
+In the fall of 2001, home console players would be left in the cold again as Nintendo finally switched from cartridge-based games on the N64 to mini-DVDs on the GameCube.
 Fortunately, Nintendo handheld consoles were consistently developed with compatibility in mind: the GBC plays GB games, the GBA plays GB and GBC games, the Nintendo DS plays GBA games, and the Nintendo 3DS plays DS games[^3dsemu].

 [^3dsemu]: In addition, the Nintendo 3DS eShop sold various older handheld games.
-And yes, the Goomba Color emulator technically allows you to play GB/GBC games on your DS using a GBA flash cart.
+And yes, the Goomba Color emulator technically allows you to play GB/GBC games on your Game Boy Micro or Nintendo DS using a GBA flash cart.

 Inspecting the lifespan of the Nintendo handhelds yields a few interesting facts.
 The clever decision to engineer revisions of the original hardware significantly prolonged the lifespan of the Game Boy, by then already going strong for seven years.
 The frequent hardware revision strategy became common for all Nintendo handhelds.